 WHY WE LIKE IT: This 15-inch bar comes with a classic “shepherd’s crook” design that offers great leverage for pulling up nails, studs and tacks.
 It has polished chisel blades to help get under baseboards and tile.

 Among the simple, classic one-piece pry bars, this 15-inch model delivers great performance when it comes to the traditional pry bar uses such as removing nails and studs, separating wood slats and pulling up baseboard.
 It may not be as adept at small scraping tasks in tight spaces as some of the smaller, flat pry bars, but its angled shape offers superior leverage for pulling up big, tough nails.
+Having this pry bar and the best rubber mallet will allow you to do some pretty heavy tasks around your home.

 Designed with the typical crowbar “shepherd’s crook,” form, it provides a convenient fulcrum to maximize leverage when extracting nails or other fasteners.
 This helps it remove rusted-in and bent nails.
 It does lack some of the features you can get on the best wrecking bars and pry bars for mechanics, such as an indexing head and ergonomic grip.
 If you’ve got a tough job ahead, you might also be interested in our guide to the best chisels.